Lissy93/ansibles/readme.txt

 ADDING SERVERS 🖥️
 -----------------
 Define your list of hosts (servers to manage) in the inventory file(s).
-Specify the path to this file in the ansible config: ./ansible.cfg By default, we've got ./inventories/remote.yml, which looks like this:
+The path which ansible looks for hosts in, is specified in ./ansible.cfg If it's your first time, you can run `make scaffold-hosts` to create a template Then complete the values in .inventories/remote/hosts.yml, which looks like this:

 all:
   hosts: